xErik/memory-scheduler-plus/README.md

 Memory Scheduler Plus is a scheduling service used to memorize items.

-You provide with a custom-ID of the item you want the user to remember.
+You provide a custom-ID of the item you want the user to remember.

-The user provide a confidence rating regarding his memorization of said item.
+The user provides a confidence rating regarding the memorization of said item.

-Based in the user's confidence the next review of said item is scheduled.
+Based in the user's confidence the next review of said item is scheduled as an UTC-Date-Object.

 If the user is confident (or successful) the review iteration will increase until it is maxed out.
-In this case subsequent reviews will be scheduled with the specified max interval.
+In this case, subsequent reviews will be scheduled with the specified max interval.

 If the user is not confident (or not successful) the review iteration will decrease.

+You may configure the review interval however you like: months, hours, minutes, etc.

+You may configure the confidence-levels the user may select which in turn impact the following review interval.

 ## Installation